darts/CSU34031-AdvancedTelecomms/Project-2/Readme.md

 Logins are not very secure - ideally this would be done through a oauth system like "login with google" or "login with facebook"

 Ideally the user would also store the list of users that can view each of their threads

+Each user's friends list is stored on the server, should be stored locally